bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up

-## Play with prompts for multi file edits, try improving the planning stage
+- Refactor so the prompts for multi file edit all left together disk
+- Continue to line range targets
+  - (maybe combined with content?!!
+Can then require only a single line, can also add ellipses if the line is long).h
+  - This is genius because then I can simply change the conversion to file context prompts and search logic

-## Tuesday Type at cursor - allows me to replace continue for personal use
+## Wednesday Type at cursor - allows me to replace continue for personal use

 - For example current model does not support inserts only some sort of replacement
 - The simplest version is to keep reusing the multi file edit prompt and simply instruct to replace a single line with the comment /run